DustinWatts/FreeTouchDeck/README.md

 - TFT_eSPI (version 2.2.14), available through Library Manager
 - ESP32-BLE-Keyboard (latest version), download from: https://github.com/T-vK/ESP32-BLE-Keyboard
 - ArduinoJson (version 6.16.1), available through Library Manager

+# tft_config.h

+This is where the TFT and touchscreen configuration for TFT_eSPI lives.
+As you can see, the current configuration is set up for my hardware.
+You'll need to change this to suit your hardware.
+On my TFT screen the MOSI and CLK where not shared on the PCB.
+They can however share the same pin on the ESP32.